jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (t) a non-entitlement period, stand down, or 100% suspension of benefit.

 ### Subpart 2 — Factors affecting benefits

+**Factors affecting benefits: jobseeker profiles**

+### 183A Requirement to have completed jobseeker profile
+When this section applies
+(1) This section applies if—
+  (a) MSD is contacted by a person (P) (or by some other person acting on P’s behalf) requesting financial assistance under this Act for P; and
+  (b) the request for financial assistance for P is not a request for the regrant under section 336 of a specified benefit (as defined in section 331) that is—
+    (i) jobseeker support; or
+    (ii) sole parent support; and
+  (c) MSD considers that—
+    (i) the appropriate financial assistance would be a benefit that is jobseeker support or sole parent support; or (ii) the appropriate financial assistance would be a benefit that is an emergency benefit and, if that financial assistance were granted to P, P would, or would likely, be subject to conditions that are or include that P be available for, and take reasonable steps to obtain, suitable employment.
+Requirement for P
+(2) MSD must require P to have a jobseeker profile completed to MSD’s satisfaction.
+Requirement for specified spouse or partner of P
+(3) If P has a spouse or partner who is not, in the spouse’s or partner’s own right, receiving or applying for a main benefit under this Act, New Zealand superannuation, or a veteran’s pension, and who is not, or is not likely to be, subject to obligations under section 166 or 167, MSD must also require P’s spouse or partner to have a jobseeker profile completed to MSD’s satisfaction.
+Jobseeker profile
+(4) In this section and sections 183B to 183D, jobseeker profile means a form provided— (a) by or on behalf of MSD to P or P’s spouse or partner; and (b) to enable P or P’s spouse or partner, by completing the form, to record P’s or P’s spouse or partner’s work experience, qualifications, and work preferences.
+Form and revocation of requirement
+(5) A requirement under subsection (2) or (3)—
+  (a) may be oral or written; and
+  (b) may be revoked orally or in writing if, and only if, MSD considers the requirement is not reasonable in the circumstances of P, of P’s spouse or partner, or of both.

+### 183B If person does not have jobseeker profile completed
+(1) MSD is not required under section 298(1) to inquire into a claim for any benefit referred to in section 183A(1) made by or on behalf of a person (P) specified in section 183A(1) unless—
+  (a) P has the jobseeker profile completed to MSD’s satisfaction; or (b) MSD has revoked the requirement under section 183A(2) for P to have the jobseeker profile completed to MSD’s satisfaction.
+(2) Subsection (1) applies whether or not an application for a benefit has been completed by or on behalf of P.
+(3) Any application for a benefit made by or on behalf of P lapses unless— (a) P has the jobseeker profile completed to MSD’s satisfaction within the period allowed under section 183D(1); or (b) MSD has revoked the requirement under section 183A(2) for P to have the jobseeker profile completed to MSD’s satisfaction.

+### 183C If person’s spouse or partner does not have jobseeker profile completed
+(1) This section applies if—
+  (a) a person specified in section 183A(1) (P) has a spouse or partner who is required to have a jobseeker profile completed to MSD’s satisfaction under section 183A(3); and
+  (b) P’s spouse or partner fails to have the jobseeker profile completed to MSD’s satisfaction within the period allowed under section 183D(1).
+(2) If this section applies under subsection (1), it applies until— (a) P’s spouse or partner has the jobseeker profile completed to MSD’s satisfaction; or (b) MSD revokes the requirement under section 183A(3) for P’s spouse or partner to have the jobseeker profile completed to MSD’s satisfaction.
+(3) P receives the following forms of assistance (if all or any of them is granted) at the following rate or rates only:
+  (a) any benefit referred to in section 183A(1) that P is granted, at half of the rate of that benefit payable to a beneficiary—
+    (i) who is in a relationship; and
+    (ii) whose spouse or partner is not granted a benefit in the spouse’s or partner’s own right; and (b) the accommodation supplement, temporary additional support, or both (if any), to which P and P’s spouse or partner would apart from this subsection be entitled, at half of the otherwise applicable rate or rates.

+### 183D Period allowed for completion
+Default period allowed
+(1) The period allowed (see sections 183B(3)﻿(a) and 183C(1)﻿(b)) is— (a) the period that—
+    (i) starts on the date of first contact by or on behalf of P; and (ii) ends on the 20th working day after that date; or (b) a longer period allowed by MSD under subsection (2).
+MSD may allow longer period
+(2) Before or after the end of the 20-working-day period referred to in subsection (1)﻿(a), MSD may allow P or P’s spouse or partner a longer period if MSD considers that good and sufficient reason exists for P or P’s spouse or partner not being able to have the jobseeker profile completed to MSD’s satisfaction within that 20-working-day period.

 **Factors affecting benefits: pre-benefit activities**